 Camera type: Standard compact cameras

 The majority of compacts are priced between £100-250.
 A number of these offer wideangle lenses, and practically all of them work on rechargeable lithium-ion batteries which are supplied with the camera.
-At the budget end of the scale the focus is decidedly on style, with slim and colourful bodies and an array of trendy features such as HD video recording and face and smile detection included.
+At the budget end of the scale the focus is decidedly on style, with slim and colourful bodies and an array of trendy features such as inbuilt Wi-Fi and face and smile detection included.
 More expensive models may incorporate longer zoom lenses and larger LCD screens, and may even offer touch-screen functionality.

 While such cameras are good general purpose models, they may put off larger-handed users or those used to the larger controls of an SLR.
 With the exception of touch-screen models, where control is through a series of virtual buttons on the LCD screen, the way these cameras operate is through an assortment of buttons and a menu pad on the rear.
 These can often be quite small and it may be difficult to see what you’re pressing, particularly as not all camera have these options clearly engraved.